almeraojr/test-automation/README.md

-# Test automation for the SW test discipline
+# Test automation for the SW testing class

-This software testing project is a partial requirement for a grade in the quality and software test discipline at the State University of Rio Grande do Sul - UERGS.
+This software testing project is a partial requirement for a grade in the quality and software testing class at the State University of Rio Grande do Sul - UERGS.
 Was set up in late 2019 under the supervision of Professor Margrit R. Krug, Ph.D.

 As they say:
 > May the force be with you!